Update I have reviewed iA Writer version 5!

 iA Writer also lacks the concept of document notes, attachments, keywords and the synopsis.
 What you see in the editor is all you get.

 There's also no way to jump quickly between regions of a document like you can in Ulysses or MultiMarkdown Composer.
-As the review grew larger, and I started jumping between sections, this is limitation really started to bother me.
+As the review grew larger, and I started jumping between sections, this limitation really started to bother me.

 Another limitation I found was the inability to view two documents at the same time.
 Having come to rely on this when using Scrivener I would almost conclude that iA Writer is seriously limited for non-linear writing of long-form documents.